Borsh Castle

 Borsh Castle (Kalaja e Borshit) also known as Sopot Castle (Kalaja e Sopotit) from the hill it is located, is a historic castle near the village Borsh, Albania, near the coast of the Ionian Sea.
+The only standing building inside the castle is the 17th-century Hajji Bendo Mosque from Ottoman times which got ruined in the 20th century.

 History

 Drawing of Borsh Castle in 1570 during capture by Venetian Ships.